Here's a little of what we're focused on

 These partnerships include:

 - Supporting the Students of Redfern Jarjum College: In 2020, we commenced a partnership with Redfern Jarjum College, a primary school for Aboriginal children from Kindergarten to Year 6.
-We have strengthened this partnership through regular interaction with the students and educators.
 In 2021, we established a bursary to support a Redfern Jarjum College student in pursuing their high school education.
-We participate in various fundraising events and support the families of Redfern Jarjum College at Christmas time, delivering personalised gifts for the school students and their siblings.
+We participate in various volunteering and fundraising events and support the families of Redfern Jarjum College at Christmas time, delivering personalised gifts for the school students and their siblings.

-- We have recently become a member of Supply Nation, a not-for-profit organisation that supports the growth and long-term viability of the Indigenous business sector.
+- We are a member of Supply Nation, a not-for-profit organisation that supports the growth and long-term viability of the Indigenous business sector.
 Supply Nation facilitates supplier diversity by working with procurement teams from Government agencies and corporate Australia to bridge the gap between Indigenous and non-Indigenous Australians.

-- Bandu, a registered charity that provides comprehensive wellbeing care, corporate training and administrative support to Aboriginal and Torres Strait Islander students graduating secondary school.
-Working with tertiary education and corporate sector partners, Bandu connects students from over 30 schools across NSW with the right people at the right places to ensure successful study and employment in these crucial years.
+- We are a founding partner of Bandu, a registered charity that provides comprehensive wellbeing care, corporate training and administrative support to Aboriginal and Torres Strait Islander students graduating secondary school.
+Working with tertiary education and corporate sector partners, Bandu connects students from schools across NSW with the right people at the right places to ensure successful study and employment in these crucial years.

 LGBTQ+